cocos/cocos-docs/en/publish/publish-huawei-agc.md

 ![](./publish-huawei-agc/agc-upload-panel.png)

 - APP ID: Fill in the APP ID for your app.
-Log in to the AppGallery Connect and click **My apps -> App information** to get the APP ID.
+Login to the AppGallery Connect and click **My apps -> App information** to get the APP ID.

 - Version: Fill in as required.